Mohd-arif1/loginwithBlocCubit/README.md

 # loginwithBlocCubit
-Example of state management with bloc and cubit and rest api
+Example of state management with bloc and cubit and rest api call